komentify/docs/howtouse.md

 </script>
 ```

+Or, alternatively:

 ```html
 <script src="https://www.komentify.io/api/embed?appId={appId}&selectorId={elementId}&siteId={siteId}"></script>
 ```

+The only **required **param is the `appId .
+Others can be omitted.`

-Add this script to the end of your `<body>` tag and replace `{appId}` with the id you see in your dashboard. `elementId` is the wrapper element that the comment component is placed in.
+Add this script to the end of your `<body>` tag and replace `{appId}` with the id you see in your dashboard.

+`elementId` is the wrapper element that the comment component is placed in.
+When omitted, the comment component will be placed where the `<script>` was inserted.

 It is also possible to specify a `siteId` parameter that defines the current site that contains the comment component.
 This is useful if you have a lot of pages that should contain the same comment component but have different URLs.